pedromelo2323/bike-depot-checker/README.md

 # Bike Finder
-My e-bike disappeared so I vibe-coded a bot to find similar bikes to mine in a city deposit Automated daily tracker that monitors two sources for **Tenways e-bike** listings and sends a **Telegram notification** every evening at 10 PM.
+My e-bike disappeared so I vibe-coded a bot to find similar bikes to mine on a city deposit (police took it) and in marketplaats (stolen).

+Automated daily tracker that monitors two sources for **Tenways e-bike** listings and sends a **Telegram notification** every evening at 10 PM.

 ---